dmitriz/un/README.md

 ## What is provided?

 Currently a single tiny factory function called `createMount`.
-[See here the complete code.](https://github.com/dmitriz/un/blob/master/index.js) Its role is similar to `React.render`, in which you would typically see it in only few places.
+[See here the complete code.](https://github.com/dmitriz/un/blob/master/index.js) Its role is similar to `React.render`, in which you would typically see it in only few places in your app.

 Here is a usage example.
-Instead of learning new API, new framework or long set of methods your simply import your favorite familiar libraries that you are already using anyway:
+Instead of learning new API, new framework or long set of new methods, your simply import your favorite familiar libraries that you are already using anyway:

 ```js